aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 There are two PCIe Physical Functions (PFs) presented to the F1 instance:

--   Management PF – This PF is used for management of the FPGA using the [FPGA Management Tools](../../sdk/userspace/fpga_mgmt_tools/README.md), [FPGA Management Libraries](../../sdk/userspace/include/), and various control functions like Virtual-LED, Virtual-DIPSwitch, [Virtual JTAG](./Virtual_JTAG_XVC.md), and including monitoring FPGA metrics and performing AFI management actions.
+-   Management PF – This PF is used for management of the FPGA using the [FPGA Management Tools](../../sdk/userspace/fpga_mgmt_tools/README.md) and [FPGA Management Libraries](../../sdk/userspace/include/).
+The Management PF provides access to various control functions like Virtual-LED, Virtual-DIPSwitch, [Virtual JTAG](./Virtual_JTAG_XVC.md), FPGA metrics, and  AFI management (load, clear, etc...).

 -   Application PF (AppPF)– The AppPF is used for CL specific functionality.